fedecaccia/newton/README.md

 Applications, 7-11 November 2016, Córdoba, Argentina.](https://goo.gl/mZ3A7o)

 ## Contact
-Any questions or suggestions feel free to contact the author at [federicoagustincaccia@gmail.com]
+Any questions or suggestions feel free to contact me at [federicoagustincaccia@gmail.com]